QuartzFuryCreator/frp/README.md

 ## Sponsors

 frp is an open source project with its on going development made possible entirely by the support of our awesome sponsors.
-If you'd like to join them, please consider [sponsoring frp's development](https://github.com/sponsors/fatedier).
+If you'd like to join ter [sponsoring frp's development](https://github.com/sponsors/fatedier).

 <h3 align="center">Gold Sponsors</h3>
 <!--gold sponsors start-->